energywebfoundation/challenge/applications/contraktor.md

 ### Milestone #2: Product Management
 ~2 weeks - product management + UX

-- Work with UX/designer to research and improve overall usability and product
+- Work with UX/designer to research and improve overall usability, product and experience
 - Conducting user interviews to create persona's and user journeys
 - Create mock-ups and prototypes to perform usability testing
 - Apply and translate learnings and designs into the product.